atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ### Validator `minimum-gas-prices`

 Validators will have to update their `minimum-gas-prices` setting to reflect this new setup.
-It should basically allow both ATOM and PHOTON, so the setting should look like:
+It should basically allow both ATONE and PHOTON, so the setting should look like:

 ```toml